Foundations of Alternative Breaks

 Can you name them all?
 The Eight Components of a Quality Alternative Break are the foundation for any alternative break programs.
 Alternative breaks distinguish themselves from other volunteer programs by adhering to strong direct service, an alcohol and drug-fee policy, a commitment to diversity and social justice, orientation, education, training, reflection, and reorientation.

 The Movement consists of the 20,000+ alternative breakers, staff advisors, and learning partners who commit to active citizenship and to moving the needle on social issues each year at 200+ schools.
-It also consists of the 1,500+ Community Partners and Intermediary Organizations who host alternative breakers each year.
+It also consists of the 2,500+ Community Organizations who host alternative breakers each year.
 And with more than 25 years of alternative breaks and active citizenship, this Movement has made a lasting impact on the individuals who’ve participated and the communities they’ve served.

 A professional staff member typically provides guidance and oversight for an alternative break program, although their level of “hands-on” responsibilities varies from program to program.
 Newer alternative break programs are typically more reliant on a staff member, while more developed programs include stronger student leadership, which allows a staff member to focus on bigger picture considerations - such as strategic planning, support from administration, and student leader mentorship.